 Fig. 2a illustrates the clock readings of the three reference frames.
-This demonstrates that the clocks on $K_1$ and $K_2$ , which show the same time, are those clocks, which at that time are located at the midpoint in between the origins of $K_1$ and $K_2$ .
+This demonstrates that the clocks on $K_1$ and $K_2$ , which show the same time, are those clocks, which simultaneously are located at the midpoint in between the origins of $K_1$ and $K_2$ .

-Fig. 3 is a generalization of Fig. 1, presenting the time readings as a function of position w on the SC primary system (K).
-We indicates the three clock readings of (18), (19) with a circle marked 'a'.
+Fig. 3 is a generalization of Fig. 1, presenting the time readings as a function of position w on the SC auxiliary system (K).
+We indicates the three simultaneous clock readings of (18), (19) with a circle marked a.

-We conclude this section by pointing out that eq (16) includes all the three major special cases of time dilation, referred in Chapter 2.
+We conclude this section by pointing out that eq.
+(16) includes all the three major special cases of time dilation, referred in Chapter 2.
 In spite of this, (16) is not quite as general as the Lorentz transformation, (4).
 But using (16) in combination with the sum of velocity formula of TSR, i.e. $(u+v)/(1+uv/c^2)$ , we can actually derive (4).
 Eq.
-(16) has one advantage, however.
-It gives the relation between the time measurements of the two reference frames at a specified position in space, but these observations are completely independent of the position, x (or equivalently of w = x/t).
+(16) has one advantage, as compared to (4).
+It gives the relation between the time measurements of the two reference frames at a specified position, but the formula is completely independent of the position, x (or equivalently of w = x/t).